Dune (2021 film): Development

 Denis Villeneuve said that adapting Dune was a lifelong ambition.
 He was hired to direct in February 2017.

-In 2011, Mary Parent, vice chair of worldwide production for Legendary Pictures, and her producer partner Cale Boyter, acquired adaptation rights for Dune.
-Legendary obtained film and TV rights for Dune in November 2016.
-Canadian filmmaker Denis Villeneuve expressed interest in the project in September 2016, saying that "a longstanding dream of mine is to adapt Dune, but it's a long process to get the rights, and I don't think I will succeed".
-By December, Villeneuve was in talks with the studio to direct the film.
-His enthusiasm to direct a Dune film earned Parent's respect, with Parent hiring Villeneuve after hearing him describe his vision for the film.
-He chose to complete Arrival (2016) and Blade Runner 2049 (2017) first, as he wanted to spend more time to develop Dune and co-write it himself, employing his past experience directing science fiction films during development.
-Villeneuve signed on to direct the film by January 2017, approximately one week after being nominated for an Academy Award for Best Director for Arrival.
-By that February, Villeneuve was officially confirmed as the director.
+In 2011, Mary Parent, vice chair of worldwide production for Legendary Pictures, and her producing partner Cale Boyter, acquired adaptation rights for Dune.
+Legendary obtained film and television rights for Dune in November 2016.
+Canadian filmmaker Denis Villeneuve expressed interest in the project in September 2016, saying that it had been a longstanding dream of his to adapt Dune.
+By December, he was in talks with the studio to direct, and his enthusiasm and vision for the film motivated Parent to hire him.
+Villeneuve chose to complete Arrival (2016) and Blade Runner 2049 (2017) first, to give himself more time to develop and co-write Dune.
+By February 2017, he was officially confirmed as the film's director.

 Some of Villeneuve's previous collaborators on Arrival and Blade Runner 2049 returned for Dune, including film editor Joe Walker, production designer Patrice Vermette, visual effects supervisor Paul Lambert, sound designer and editor Theo Green, sound editor Mark Mangini, and special effects supervisor Gerd Nefzer.
 Other previous collaborators were slated to work on Dune but dropped out before production began, including visual effects supervisor John Nelson and cinematographer Roger Deakins, who was replaced in December 2018 with Greig Fraser.
-Dune was produced by Villeneuve, Parent, and Cale Boyter, with Tanya Lapointe, Brian Herbert, Byron Merritt, Kim Herbert, Thomas Tull, Jon Spaihts, Richard P. Rubinstein, John Harrison, and Herbert W. Gain serving as executive producers and Kevin J. Anderson as creative consultant.
+Dune was produced by Villeneuve, Parent and Boyter, with Tanya Lapointe, Brian Herbert, Byron Merritt, Kim Herbert, Thomas Tull, Jon Spaihts, Richard P. Rubinstein, John Harrison, and Herbert W. Gain serving as executive producers and Kevin J. Anderson as creative consultant.
 Game of Thrones language creator David J. Peterson was confirmed as a constructed language developer for the film in April 2019.